Omar-B-Maldonado/Sudoku-Solution-Validator/README.md

-To validate a solution, simply change the potentialSolution variable inside the main method while matching the formatting and run the main method.
+To validate a solution, simply change the potentialSolution variable inside the main method (while matching the formatting) and run the code in your IDE.

  Explanation of how ValidatorThreads works via the main method